-Table 3-5 lists default organ doses from PA PFG examinations (ORAU 2005) for 1941 through 1949 and Table 3-6 lists default organ doses (assumes 4 views) from LAT and AP lumbar spine X-rays that dose reconstructors should use for 1941 through 1959.
+Table 3-5 lists default organ doses from PA PFG examinations (ORAU 2005) for 1941 through 1956 and Table 3-6 lists default organ doses (assumes 4 views) from LAT and AP lumbar spine X-rays that dose reconstructors should use for 1946 through 1959.
 If medical records show only 2 views, the dose reconstructor should divide the values by 2 (Lopez 2005b).
+Additionally, if it is known that medical x-ray examinations were conducted at ANL-E facilities rather than at the University of Chicago, then it is unlikely that PFG was performed after 1949.
+However, a review of claimant files showed that PFG was possible up through 1956 if the claimant received annual physical examinations at the University of Chicago.

-Table 3-7 lists default and calculated organ dose estimates from LAT and PA chest X-ray examinations for each period (before 1970, 1970 to 1985, and 1986-1987, and biannually from 1988 through 2005).
+Table 3-7 lists default and calculated organ dose estimates from LAT and PA chest X-ray examinations for each period (before 1970, 1970 to 1985, and 1986-1987, and two year periods from 1988 through 2005).
 The estimates for exposure from chest X-rays for the pre-1988 periods are from default values in Table 5 of ORAU (2005) while site-specific information is being obtained.
+Note that stereo PA examinations were routinely performed through 1958.